Looking for help upgrading or installing your hotel WiFi?

 These access points are the heart of your customer’s WiFi experience.
 Remember that customers expect fast, free and easy public WiFi.
 Blocking the path to access points will disappoint guests because of a sub-par experience.

 How to fix it: Invest now with access points in each room.
-As technology grows (and we know it will) with in-room needs like Netflix, IoT and virutal assistants, your hotel will always be ahead of the curve.
+As the Internet of Things and future of the Hospitality expands (and we know it will) with in-room technology like Netflix and virtual assistants, your hotel will always be ahead of the curve.

 Mistake #4: Two Systems, One Network for Each